Bérenger Saunière: The popular story of Saunière's wealth

-Holy Blood, Holy Grail
+The Holy Blood and the Holy Grail

-In 1969, the English scriptwriter Henry Lincoln read the paperback version of L'Or de Rennes and then between 1972–1979 produced three BBC Two Chronicle documentaries on the subject matter.
-Lincoln was also directed to one of Plantard's planted documents, "Les Dossiers Secrets" in the Bibliothèque Nationale in Paris.
-Later, Lincoln teamed up with two other authors, and co-wrote the 1982 book The Holy Blood and the Holy Grail.
+In 1969, the English scriptwriter Henry Lincoln read the paperback version of L'Or de Rennes and then between 1972 and 1979 produced three BBC Two Chronicle documentaries on the subject matter.
+Lincoln was also directed to one of Plantard's planted documents, "Les Dossiers Secrets d'Henri Lobineau" in the Bibliothèque Nationale in Paris.
+Later, Lincoln teamed up with two other authors, and co-wrote the 1982 book The Holy Blood and the Holy Grail (published in the USA as Holy Blood, Holy Grail).
 Unaware they were relying on forged documents as a source, they stated as a fact that the Priory of Sion had existed.
-The Holy Blood and the Holy Grail claimed that Saunière possibly found evidence that Jesus Christ and Mary Magdalene were married, and produced offspring that eventually became the Merovingian Dynasty.
+The Holy Blood and the Holy Grail claimed that Saunière possibly found evidence that Jesus of Nazareth and Mary Magdalene were married, and produced offspring that eventually became the Merovingian dynasty.
 The authors speculated that Saunière engaged in financial transactions with a man they claimed was Archduke Johann Salvator of Austria, and Saunière could have been the representative of the Priory of Sion, and his income could have originated from the Vatican "which might have been subjected to high-level political blackmail by both Sion and the Habsburgs".
 The book was an international bestseller, inspiring Dan Brown's best-selling novel The Da Vinci Code.

 Hypotheses surrounding Saunière have proliferated over the last few decades, as different authors elaborate on the story of the priest's activities and discoveries in and around his church during its 1887 renovations.